LoTerence/kwin-focus-obsidian/README.md

 ### Deployment Instructions

 In order to have KWin load a script on each graphical session start, the script has to be packaged.
-- KWin scripts use the KPackage format.
+KWin scripts use the KPackage format.

 To install and activate this script in my KDE:
 1. Run `install.sh` to copy the KPackage files into the local `/kwin/scripts` folder
-2. Restart the KDE graphical session to apply changes (log out and log back in)
+2. Restart the KDE graphical session to apply changes. (ie. log out and log back in)

 ### Debugging